-I wasted several years “addicted” to pornography and masturbation, drinking too much, eating too much, and many other indulgences.
+I wasted several years “addicted” to pornography and masturbation, drinking too much, overeating, and many other indulgences.
 And I spent many years (those same years) praying for deliverance to seemingly deaf ears.
 I was so afraid that the Lord hated me because of my bad habits and that I would end up in hell after I died.
 I thought I had to get things right and be perfect to please him.
-I struggled with feelings of guilt and unworthiness and self-loathing.
-It got so bad that I felt that I’d rather be dead than to keep feeling this way.
+I struggled with feelings of guilt and unworthiness, and self-loathing.
+It got so bad that I felt that I’d rather be dead than keep feeling this way.

 So how did I get past this point in my life?
 Well, it wasn’t anything that I did.
 It was the Lord’s incredible love that revealed an already accomplished deliverance to me.
-What it boiled down to for me was, God loves me no matter what is happening in my life, no matter whether I was doing things I considered wrong or things I considered good.
+It boiled down to me that God loves me no matter what is happening in my life, whether I was doing things I considered wrong or something I thought was right.
 He loves me just the same.

-I can’t even remember when or how I realized that God was going to love me no matter what was happening in my life.
+I can’t even remember when or how I realized that God would love me no matter what was happening in my life.
 What I do know is that this knowledge was the key to actual change.
-Somehow knowing that our Father was willing to BE my Father no matter what disarmed the sin that seemed to have such complete control over me.
+Somehow, knowing that God was willing to BE my Father regardless of my mistakes disarmed the sin that seemed to have such complete control over me.

 That knowledge changed something in me.
 I can’t describe it or explain it, But I’m going to try.

 I think it is in the thought process of trying to obey the law or rules.
 If you believe that you’re worshiping a god who expects perfection from you, you end up in bondage.
 Think about it.
-You’re focused on trying to be good or following the law or the rules and that becomes your entire focus.
-And because of that, you’re constantly focused on what you are doing wrong.
-The more you are focused on your sin the more it happens.
+You’re focused on trying to be good or following the law or the rules, and that becomes your entire focus.
+And because of that, you’re always focused on what you are doing wrong.
+The more you focus on your sin, the more it happens.
 Have you ever noticed that?

 There were several books I read that preceded my life change.
 One of those was Love Wins, by Rob Bell.
 Many considered Rob Bell a heretic after this book came out.
-For me though, the book was a breath of fresh air, an infusion of life.
-It saved my life because I was thinking more and more about death.
-Suicide.
-I felt like I was caught in a trap.
-I felt like I wanted to take my own life, yet, I was afraid to do it because I was convinced I’d wake up in hell to burn forever.
+For me, though, the book was a breath of fresh air, an infusion of life.
+It saved my life because I was thinking more and more about death—a death by suicide.
+I felt trapped.
+I felt like I wanted to take my own life, yet, I was afraid to do it because I believed I’d wake up in hell to burn forever.

-Love is patient, love is kind.
-It does not envy, it does not boast, it is not proud.
-It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
+Love is patient.
+Love is kind.
+It does not envy, and it does not boast; it is not proud.
+It does not dishonor others, and it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails (vs. 4-8).

-But this awakening of who God is, in light of what love is, and the fact that what Paul, John, David and many others describe God as love at some point, began to change my thought process.
+But this awakening of who God is, in light of what love is, and the fact that what Paul, John, David, and many others describe God as love at some point, began to change my thought process.
 More questions began to arise in me.
-Does God ask us to do things that He is not capable of, or unwilling to do himself?
-Like, love your neighbor as you love your self?
+Does God ask us to do things that He is not capable of doing or unwilling to do?
+Like, love your neighbor as you love yourself?
 Or, forgive seventy times seven?
 Pray for your enemies?
 Love or pray for those who despitefully use and abuse you?

-Despite the many places in scripture that declared that I had been fully delivered through Christ from my sin, I failed to believe it.
+Despite the many places in scripture declaring me whole in Christ, I failed to believe it.
 Instead, I focused on the sin and tried to control something that was not there, causing me to give life to a dead man, my old self.

 Do you not know, brothers and sisters —for I am speaking to those who know the law—that the law has authority over someone only as long as that person lives?
 For example, by law, a married woman is bound to her husband as long as he is alive, but if her husband dies, she is released from the law that binds her to him.
 So then, if she has sexual relations with another man while her husband is still alive, she is called an adulteress.
 But if her husband dies, she is released from that law and is not an adulteress if she marries another man.

 I had failed to believe THAT I WAS DEAD.
-I had been crucified with Christ and RAISED TO NEW LIFE with him.
-More importantly, I had failed to understand that this is how God sees me.
-And not because he chooses to see me as dead and raised anew, but, because it is, in fact, THE TRUTH about WHO I AM IN CHRIST.
-This is such a key piece of knowledge, that if we don’t have it, it will potentially destroy us.
+I have been crucified with Christ and RAISED TO NEW LIFE with him.
+More importantly, I had been unable to understand that this is how God sees me.
+And not because he chooses to see me as dead and raised anew, but because it is, in fact, THE TRUTH about WHO I AM IN CHRIST.
+This knowledge is so crucial that if we don’t have it, missing it can potentially destroy us.

-God is not after me.
+God is not pursuing me with ill intent.
 The truth is he is my Father, a loving Father.
-He does not hate me because of my mistakes.
+The Lord does not hate me because of my mistakes.
 He won’t run out of patients.
 He accepts me right now for who I am because he KNOWS who I am.
 My problem was that I didn’t know WHO I AM.
-I didn’t know that I was completely forgiven, completely loved, completely holy.
+I didn’t realize that He wholly forgave me, completely loved me, made me holy.
 But I finally took hold of grace and embraced my righteousness in Christ.

 My focus shifted from my sin to who I am in Christ.
 Did I still sin?
 Absolutely!
 But I no longer was focused on it.
-Eventually, my desires just fell away.
-There are not many temptations left for the things I mentioned at the beginning of this post that had so completely entangled me.
-Sometimes they still rear their ugly heads but they don ‘t have the same power or effect on me they once did.
-I guess as long as we live here in the flesh those things will always be with us.
+Eventually, my sinful desires just fell away.
+There are not many temptations left for the things I mentioned at the beginning of this post that had so wholly entangled me.
+Sometimes they still rear their ugly heads, but they don’t have the same power or effect on me they once did.
+I guess as long as we live here in the flesh, those things will always be with us.
 But we don’t have to be slaves to them.

 That’s how my life finally began to change.
 I still have bouts with depression but not to the point where I’m thinking about suicide all the time.
 My heart is lighter.
-My attitude is much more relaxed.
 I’m no longer afraid of God.
-I see him (them) as my Father, Mother, Brother, strength, comforter, and solid counsel.
+I see him (them) as my Father, Mother, Brother, strength, comforter, and reliable counsel.